radical-cybertools/radical.pilot/docs/source/user_guide/00_getting_started.rst

 Getting Started
 ***************

-In this section we will walk the reader through the most basic RP application example.
-After you have worked through this chapter, you will understand how to launch a local ComputePilot and use a UnitManager to schedule and run ComputeUnits (tasks) on it.
+In this section we will walk you through an example of a basic application that uses RP.
+After you have worked through this chapter, you will understand how to launch a local Pilot and use a UnitManager to schedule and run ComputeUnits (tasks) on it.

 .. note:: The reader is assumed to be familiar with the general RP concepts as